dawidsado/dawidsado/README.md

 -  Studying at the Polish - Japanese Academy of Information Technology in Warsaw
 -  Currently learning about Python, and developing knowledge of SQL
--  Goals: extend Python knowledge, and be able to use SQL in practice!
+-  Goals: extend Python knowledge!